Invisibleman1002/dynaHTML/README.md

 ## JSON CREDENTIAL

-If you go here and generate a QR code using the text like below you can paste the results into the first text box.
+If you go to the URL below and generate a QR code using the example text like below you can paste the results into the first text box.
-This will then use the field names listed in that string to populate the text boxes with the appropriate values.
+When you click on another textbox, it will parse all the JSON values using the field names to populate the text values.

 https://qr-code-generator.org/#text

-For example, using the above URL and pasting in this.
+For example, using the above URL and pasting in this text, you can then open your camera to grab the QR code.

+_wiid_ is listed below as the HTML ID used for the SSID label.

 ```
 {